-The Indian Rover Challenge (IRC) is an annual robotics competition which features an engineering challenge to engage students worldwide in the next phase of space exploration.
+The International Rover Challenge (formerly Indian Rover Challenge) is an annual robotics competition which features an engineering challenge to engage students worldwide in the next phase of space exploration.
 IRC is the only robotics and space exploration competition of its kind in Asia-Pacific which aims to ignite and encourage the spirit of innovation amongst budding engineers as they set on a quest to build a space exploration rovers, using their skills and ideas.
 The competition challenges college students to design and build next-generation Mars Rovers and compete in Mars Simulated conditions.
-Indian Rover Challenge is a part of the Rover Challenge Series (RCS) of The Mars Society.
+IRC is part of the Rover Challenge Series (RCS) of The Mars Society.

 The Preliminary Qualification round for the IRC is the System Acceptance Review (SAR).
 The Teams are required to formulate a report and a video of their Rovers showing its capabilities.
 Teams are selected for the Finals based on their SAR Merits.
 The final field competition consists of 4 Tasks, namely Extreme Retrieval and Delivery, Equipment Servicing, Autonomous and Science Cache.
 These tasks have been meticulously designed and are being constantly improvised each year to push Rovers to their limits and test their advanced capabilities.
 They also provide the teams with a representation of the tasks Rovers are required to do on Mars.